Skip to Main Content

 General considerations

 This article includes the most commonly used head and pubic lice treatments.
 Other treatment options are available, and may need to be used for more specialist situations.
-Contact our specialist service, UK Drugs In Lactation Advisory Service (UKDILAS), for further advice.
+Contact our specialist service, UK Drugs In Lactation Advisory Service (UKDILAS) (SPS page), for further advice.

 Recommendations